syncify-team/syncify-back-end/README.md

 Wait for the database to full initialize: "*LOG:  database system is ready to accept connections*"

-Migration cmd:
+MIGRATION cmd (can be executed in any terminal):

 `docker exec syncify-back-end_app_1 sh -c "npm run migrate"`

-And you should be good to test on a browser or other tool.
+And you should be good to test on a browser or other testing tool.

+Below are instructions for the app when running without docker..

 ---

-And that should work!

-Below is the old way...

 ### Installation